Help your puppy have a long healthy life

 North Shore dogs are active dogs, and we all love the outdoors, but the Ku Ring Gai region is home to the deadly Australian paralysis tick, particularly areas near parks or bushland.
 The bite of the paralysis tick contains a potent nerve toxin, similar to snake bite, and a single tick bite can kill a dog within hours if untreated, which can be costly.
-We strongly advise prevention through year round use of chewable tick control tablets – either Simparica (monthly) or Bravecto (every 3 months).
+We strongly advise prevention through year round use of chewable tick control tablets – options are available to be given either monthly or every 3 months.
 Both offer excellent protection against this deadly parasite.
 More information on tick paralysis prevention.

 Puppies should be wormed with an intestinal all wormer to protect both them and your family against worms and illness.
 We will be happy to advise precise requirements at your pups first consultation, and we will also check microchip details are correct.
 Heartworm is another deadly disease we prevent with an annual heartworm prevention injection.
 The first heartworm prevention injection is normally given at 6 months, during the desexing operation, then once yearly during the annual health check.